jpype-project/jpype/doc/userguide.rst

 Failure to specify a policy will give a nasty warning message.

-You are strongly encouraged to use convertStrings as False especially if you are writting reusable Python modules that use JPype.
+You are strongly encouraged to use convertStrings as False especially if you are writing reusable Python modules that use JPype.
 The default when not specified will be to not convert strings.

 Path to the JVM